MainulDip/AssemblyStudy/Background.md

 * 80486 : faster
 * MMX : new instruction for multimedia

+Note: For windows "word" size is same as processor size (32bit or 64bit)

 ### CPU Registers:
 the processor includes some internal memory storage locations, called registers.
+Each Thread has all of registers in single quantity.
 It's a very high-speed piece of memory inside CPU's, way faster than RAM.
 Measures in clock speed
 - 2.6 GHz Clock Speed = 2.6 billion ops (operations) per second.
+- x64 has total of 16 registers which can be accessed by Mnemonics.

 * registers are grouped into three categories
- 1. #### General Registers:
+ 1. #### General Registers and Mnemonic:
   sub-division of this are :
     ###### Data Registers:
+    x64 : RAX, RBX, RCX, RDX
-    EAX,  EBX, ECX, EDX.
+    x32 : EAX,  EBX, ECX, EDX.
 Lower halves of the 32-bit registers can be used as four 16-bit data registers: AX, BX, CX and DX.
 Also Lower and higher halves of the above-mentioned four 16-bit registers (AX, BX, CX, DX) can be used as eight 8-bit data registers: AH, AL, BH, BL, CH, CL, DH, and DL.

         - Primary Accumulator (EAX) : used in input/output and most arithmetic instructions.
 It is 32bit, where lower half is AX(16bit), AX can be broken down by AH(8bit) and AL(8bit).
 A high and A low.
         - Base register (EBX): could be used in indexed addressing. its lower half BX (16bit) = BH + BL